kunigami/kunigami.github.io/blog/_posts/2013-11-11-lawler-and-an-introduction-to-matroids.md

 Let $$S$$ be our current solution, which starts as the empty set.
 At each step, we look for the element $$e$$ with maximum weight not in $$S$$ such that $$S + e$$ belongs to $$\cal I$$.

-**The Maximum Spanning Tree problem and the Kruskal Algorithm.**
+### The Maximum Spanning Tree problem

-In the maximum spanning tree problem we are given a connected, undirected graph $$G = (V,E)$$ with non-negative weights $$w$$ on $$V$$ and we want to find a spanning tree (subset of $$E$$ that forms a tree) with the lowest cost.
+In the maximum spanning tree problem we are given a connected, undirected graph $$G = (V,E)$$ with non-negative weights $$w$$ on $$V$$ and we want to find a spanning tree (subset of $$E$$ that forms a tree) with the maximum cost.

+Note that the minimum spanning tree, a more common form of the problem, can be reduced to the maximum version.
+This is only possible because every spanning tree has the same number of edges (this reduction cannot be made for example between the shortest and longest path problems).

 Recall that a tree is a connected graph without cycles.
-The graphic matroid represents cycle-free subsets of arcs (or a forest) and thus the maximum independent set of a connected graph is a tree.
-If we assign non-negative weights to arcs, we can find the optimal Gale independent set which corresponds to the maximum spanning tree.
+The independent sets in a graphic matroid represent cycle-free subsets of arcs (aka forest) and thus the maximum independent set of a connected graph is a tree.
+If we assign non-negative weights to arcs, the optimal Gale independent set which corresponds to the maximum spanning tree.

-The Kruskal algorithm is then basically an application of the weighted matroid greedy algorithm for graphic matroids: It first sorts the edges by non-increasing order of weight and then adds an edge to the current solution if it doesn't form a cycle.
+The weighted matroid greedy algorithm for graphic matroids is also known as [Kruskal's algorithm](https://en.wikipedia.org/wiki/Kruskal%27s_algorithm): It first sorts the edges by non-increasing order of weight and then adds an edge to the current solution if it doesn't form a cycle.

 ## Conclusion